paxdotdev/pax/lab-journal-zb.md

 Then, we refer to e.g. `userland_project::designtime` from pax-designer, and can get a handle to the API, ORM, etc.

-In terms of where the ORM data actually lives, we should likely attach it to the DesignerState object and ensure it's serializable, so that we can trasnfer that state when we swap out a wasm slug
+In terms of where the ORM data actually lives, we should likely attach it to the DesignerState object and ensure it's serializable, so that we can transfer that state when we swap out a wasm slug

 Detail: We may want to use something other than JSON for our state transfer mechanism, e.g. protobufs or flatbuffers.
 It's probably worth the disk footprint overhead for the designer, since it should significantly boost speed of state transfer